 You need to enable additional repository to your system to install Java 8 on Ubuntu VPS.
 After that install Oracle Java 8 on an Ubuntu system using apt-get.
 This repository contains package named oracle-java8-installer, Which is not an actual Java package.
 Instead of that, this package contains a script to install Java on Ubuntu.

 Run below commands to install Java 8 on Ubuntu and LinuxMint.

 sudo add-apt-repositoryppa:webupd8team/java sudo apt-getupdate sudo apt-getinstall oracle-java8-installer

 The apt repository also provides package oracle-java8-set-default to set Java 8 as your default Java version.
 This package will be installed along with Java installation.
 To make sure run below command.

-After successfully installing Oracle Java using above step verify installed version using the following command.
+After successfully installing Oracle Java 8 using the above steps, Let’s verify the installed version using the following command.